joachimkennedy/blog/content/_index.md

 I'm trying to help bring blogs back as the premier [social media](./p/social-media) which means that it's long overdue that I start assembling a [directory](./directory) of other blogs I like.

 ## Office Hours
-Office Hours are back!
-This time they're weekly on Tuesdays starting on Feb 6 at 6PM.
+There's a slight scheduling change for the Fall/Winter.
+I'm pushing them back by an hour.
+They're still weekly on Tuesdays, but starting from Sept 24, they'll be at 7-10PM.
 If you want to come, you're welcome to RSVP.
 If the date on the calendar says "OH [confirmed]", that means someone else has already RSVPed and you're welcome to just show up.
 Calendar, details, and long-winded explanation of office hours [here](../p/office-hours).

 ![joa headshot](/joa.png "This is the face I make when I'm thinking of blog posts")